Fifteen to One: History and presenters

-Schools series

-In the middle of 1999, Channel 4 broadcast the one and only schools version of the show, in which 108 schools from across the UK took part.
-Instead of 15 individuals, each episode featured 3 teams of 5 players per school.
-Round 1 consisted of questions to each player in turn (no conferring) worth 10 points each.
-In round 2, each player was asked further questions worth 10 points each if they answered themselves, or 5 points if they opted to confer with team-mates.
-In the final buzzer round, the captain of each school went head-to-head over 30 questions.
-The "three lives" rule was in play in the final round only.
-The 9 highest-scoring schools played in 3 semi-final episodes and the champions received a trophy.

-Series champions were Audenshaw School, from Audenshaw in Tameside, who claimed victory after a hard-fought Grand Final episode.
-Audenshaw scored 270 points (plus a nominal 20 for 2 remaining lives) and triumphed over Haberdashers' Aske's Boys' School from Elstree in Hertfordshire (250 points), and Westbourne High School from Ipswich (245 points).
+Presenters' timeline

 Format

 The 15 contestants stood in a semicircle, each behind a lectern with a number from 1 to 15 (a similar layout was used by the later game show The Weakest Link).
 Although the design varied slightly over the years, the essential elements were a number on the front of the lectern, a name badge on top of the lectern (in the earlier series, the badge was worn by the contestant) and three green neon lights to represent the lives of the contestant.
 The numbers were allocated by drawing lots from a bag before videotaping.
 Upon elimination from the game, a contestant had to sit down and their spotlight went out.

 A separate lectern for each contestant was moved in place for the third and final round, with the semicircle behind it no longer lit.

 Twelve of the contestants were eliminated over the course of the first two rounds, leaving three to compete in the final.